-Former New York Cosmos midfielder Danny Szetela is another victim of the NASL getting de-sanctioned and the reality that there are no other professional leagues that will pay a veteran who has played in MLS, Italy's second division Serie B, Real Racing Club de Santander of Segunda División B Group II ( When Danny played for Racing Santander in Spain they played in the top flight, La Liga) and for the historic New York Cosmos a living wage to support himself and his family.
+Former New York Cosmos midfielder Danny Szetela is another victim of the NASL getting de-sanctioned and the reality that there are no other professional leagues that will not pay a veteran who has played in MLS, Italy's second division Serie B and for the historic New York Cosmos a living wage to support himself and his family.

 Danny has recently signed for Cedar Stars FC of the Cosmopolitan Soccer League.
 The CSL is a regional soccer league consisting of clubs based in and around New York City.
-In any other country Danny Szetela would of been offered a contract from a professional club, getting paid a living wage and playing a very important role for that club, but now Danny is in a crossroads, a victim of the current state of U.S Soccer but still wants to continue to play the beautiful game.
+In any other country Danny Szetela would of been signed by a professional club, getting paid a living wage and playing a very important role for that club, but now Danny is in a crossroads, a victim of the current state of U.S Soccer but still wants to continue to play the beautiful game.
 Danny is not considering retirement nor should he.

-When the Cosmos were playing in the modern day NASL, Danny was an outspoken player on the field, if he was trying to stick up for his teammate against an opponent or yelling at the referee regarding a certain call that went against the boys in green.
+When the Cosmos were playing in the NASL in the modern era, you can see Danny was an outspoken player on the field, if he was trying to stick up for his teammate against an opponent or yelling at the referee regarding a certain call that went against the boys in green.
 In my opinion Danny is a very important player in U.S Soccer.
 The well spoken player on the field, has continued his ways by answering my questions.

 First Team Podcast: When the NASL got de-sanctioned by the United States Soccer Federation, did you have offers from other professional teams for the 2018 season?